JenHLee/Shopify-Nasa-Challenge/README.md

 # Shopify Front-end Developer Intern Challenge - Winter 2022 <Nasa-Challenge-API-APOD>
 NASA API Astronomy Picture of the Day<br>
-An image sharing webiste app for shopify winter 2022 front-end developer intership.
+An image sharing website app for shopify winter 2022 front-end developer intership.

 # Live Demo
 You can visit the website app here: https://spacestagram-nasa-api.netlify.app/

 # Features
  <li> Fetches from NASA's Astronomy Photo of the Day API </li>
- <li> load 5 images at that time </li>
+ <li> Load 5 images at that time </li>
- <li> star field background animation can control the speed </li>
+ <li> Starfield background animation can control the speed </li>
- <li> like button </li>
+ <li> Like button </li>

 # Techonologies
   <li> HTML </li>